GRANTS FOR ARTS PROJECTS: Award Information

 Designated local arts agencies eligible to subgrant may request from $30,000 to $150,000 for subgranting in the Local Arts Agencies discipline.
 Additional eligibility, documentation, and reporting requirements for subgranting applications are detailed in the Local Arts Agencies section of the guidelines.

 In developing an application, we urge all applicants to consider the level of recent awards and to request a realistic grant amount.
-Applicants should review the lists of grants on our website to see recent grant award levels and project types.
-In the past few years, a majority of the agency's grants have been for amounts less than $25,000.
+Applicants should review the lists of grants on our website to see recent grant award levels and funded projects.

-Applicants whose grants are recommended for less than the amount that is requested will have the opportunity to revise the project budget to reflect any necessary changes to the project, based on the recommended funding amount.
+Applicants whose grants are recommended for less than the amount that is requested in the application will have the opportunity to revise the project budget to reflect any necessary changes to the project’s activities, based on the recommended funding amount.

 We reserve the right to limit support of a project to a particular portion(s) or cost(s).